Fellowship of Evangelical Churches: Evangelical Mennonite Church

 In 1942, the Defenseless Mennonites were charter members in the founding of the National Association of Evangelicals.
 Later, in 1948, their name was changed to "Evangelical Mennonite Church" to reflect both their Anabaptist and Evangelical beliefs.

 Fellowship of Evangelical Churches

 On 2 August 2003, the Evangelical Mennonite Church voted to be known as the "Fellowship of Evangelical Churches", or FEC.

 Doctrine

 The Defenseless Mennonite Conference published its Confession of Faith, Rules and Discipline in 1917.
 The confession of faith was revised in 1937, 1949, 1961, and 1980.
 It contains 12 articles of faith.
 The Lord's Supper is observed with open communion.

 Organization

 The conference office is located in Fort Wayne, Indiana.
 The FEC organization is governed through a congregational form of governance.
 Local congregations elect delegates to a delegate body, which in turn elects the conference leadership.
-The conference is composed of 34 churches in the Midwest of the United States, with 5278 members.
+As of 2010, the conference was composed of 46 churches in the Midwest of the United States, with 9,193 members.
 55 percent of the churches are located in Illinois and Indiana.
 All FEC ministries are funded by voluntary donations of congregations and individuals.